gautamgupta1811/facedetect_video/README.md

 # facedetect_video

-The code reads the video and detects Human Faces present in the video.
-Run the code to see face being detected in the video.
-To exit either press "ESC" or"q".
+This is code for detecting human faces present within a video using computer vision.
+It uses data for detecting frontal human face.
+After running the code press "ESC" or "q" to exit.

-## **Few Screenshots**
+## **Screenshots**
 ![start](https://github.com/gautamgupta1811/facedetect_video/blob/master/start.png)